-The president is the executive head of the University and of all its departments and exercises such supervision and direction as will promote the efficient operation of the University.
+The President is the executive head of the University and of all its departments and exercises such supervision and direction as will promote the efficient operation of the University.
 The president is responsible to the APSU Board of Trustees.

-The president is the official means of communication between the faculty and APSU Board of Trustees and between students and the APSU Board of Trustees.
-The president recommends annually to the APSU Board of Trustees the creation or continuance of positions of faculty and other employees of the University.
+The President is the official means of communication between the faculty and APSU Board of Trustees and between students and the APSU Board of Trustees.
+The President recommends annually to the APSU Board of Trustees the creation or continuance of positions of faculty and other employees of the University.
 The president has the authority to recommend or make appointments of personnel and, within budgetary limitations, to fix their salaries and to recommend or approve promotions, transfers, leaves of absence, and removal of personnel, pursuant to the policies and procedures of the APSU Board of Trustees and subject to such prior approval or confirmation of the Board.

-The following officers are directly responsible to the president:
+The following officers are directly responsible to the President:

-- Provost and Senior Vice President for Academic Affairs - Vice President for Finance and Administration - Vice President for Student Affairs - Vice President for Legal Affairs and Organizational Strategy - Vice President for University Advancement and Executive Director of APSU Foundation - Assistant Vice President for Community and Government Relations - Chief Diversity Officer and Title IX Coordinator - Director of Athletics - Chief Audit Officer - Military Advisor in Residence
+- Provost and Senior Vice President for Academic Affairs - Vice President for Finance and Administration - Vice President for Student Affairs - Vice President for Legal Affairs and Organizational Strategy - Chief of Institutional Culture and Title IX Coordinator - Vice President and Athletic Director - Vice President for Military and Veterans Affairs - Vice President for Alumni, Engagement, and Philanthropy and Executive Director of APSU Foundation - Chief of Staff and Secretary to the Board